KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 ## History:

+### Mar 3rd '23
+- Read a tiny wee bit into that "PDM" matter.
+Concocted some test routines by fiddling with fragments i found.
+Still ... no time for anything besides this gig atm.
+But anything helps when facing this "chip crisis" and unobtainable 16 bit DACs.
+"Clean" CVs with simple PWM pins through simple R/C low-pass filters ... that'd be the ticket ...

 ### Feb 26th '23

 - Got sidetracked with another go: I decided to put out the core triangle waves for an analog VCO through a couple of AD9833 DDS ICs (easily available as boards at the usual mass product websites).
 Take a peek at that repo: https://github.com/KarenColumbo/Teensy-DCO-progress